Improving photometric redshifts of Epoch of Reionization galaxies: a new empirical transmission curve with neutral hydrogen damping wing Ly$\alpha$ absorption: Results and discussions

 \subsection{Caveats: the $N_{\rm H\textsc{i}, CGM}$ values from photometry}

 In this work, we model the damping wing absorption feature based on photometry and assuming the classical IGM transmission curve \citep{Inoue2014mn}, to measure the CGM H{\sc i} column density $N_{\rm H\textsc{i}, CGM}$ (see Figure \ref{fig:NHI_z}).
-Although the good agreement between photo-$z$ and spec-$z$ shows that the net optical depth $\tau_{\rm tot}(\lambda_{\rm obs},z_s)$ obtained in this work represents typical galaxies' SEDs in the EoR, the $N_{\rm H\textsc{i}, CGM}$ values themselves could have systematics, and the physical origins of the damping wing absorption are impossible to interpret at this point.
+Although the good agreement between photo-$z$ and spec-$z$ shows that the net optical depth $\tau_{\rm tot}(\lambda_{\rm obs},z_s)$ obtained in this work represents typical galaxies' SEDs in the EoR, the $N_{\rm H\textsc{i}, CGM}$ values themselves could have systematics, and the physical origins of the smoothed shape of the break are impossible to interpret at this point.
 As discussed in the literature \citep[e.g.,][]{Umeda2023arXiv,Heintz2024arxiv,Keating2024MNRAS}, the damping wing absorption can be due to dense H{\sc i} gas clouds in the CGM but also due to a high neutral fraction and/or high density of the line-of-sight IGM gas.
-Also, as mentioned in Section \ref{subsec:meas_DLA}, we do not require the detection of the rest-UV continuum in the spectrum in our sample selection, and our galaxy sample contains a large number of faint emission-line-only galaxies, contrary to other studies of $N_{\rm H\textsc{i}, CGM}$ at high-$z$ which commonly require high S/N detection of the rest-UV continuum in the spectra.
+In some extreme case, as mentioned in Section \ref{subsec:implication}, two-photon emission of the nebular continuum can dominate in the rest-frame UV spectra and mimic the Ly$\alpha$ damping wing absorption of a dense neutral hydrogen cloud \citep[e.g.,][]{Cameron2024mn,Katz2024arXiv}.
+Another possible systematic is due to sample selection; as mentioned in Section \ref{subsec:meas_DLA}, we do not require the detection of the rest-UV continuum in the spectrum in our sample selection, and our galaxy sample contains a large number of faint emission-line-only galaxies, contrary to other studies of $N_{\rm H\textsc{i}, CGM}$ at high-$z$ which commonly require high S/N detection of the rest-UV continuum in the spectra.
 The differences in sample selection and methodology may also introduce systematic differences in $N_{\rm H\textsc{i}, CGM}$.
 However, the overall redshift evolution of $N_{\rm H\textsc{i}, CGM}$ shown in Figure \ref{fig:NHI_z} is reasonable and consistent with previous studies based on \jwst/NIRSpec observations \citep[][]{Umeda2023arXiv,Heintz2024Sci,Heintz2024arxiv}, and thus the relation itself is sufficient for current use of photo-$z$ determination.